nikerla/vc-content/Pages/multi-tenant.md

 <article role="main" class="main">
 	<div class="for-business __responsive">
 		<h1 class="head-title">Virto Commerce Multi-Vendor e-Commerce Platform.</h1>
 		<p class="text">Multi-Tenant SaaS - use Virto Commerce and Microsoft Azure to implement e-Commerce multi-tenant customer solutions that is both scalable and customizable.
-Our flexible flexible permissions model and templating engine allows vendors to control all aspects of e-commerce store.</p>
+Our flexible permissions model and templating engine allows vendors to control all aspects of e-commerce store.</p>
 		<p class="text">Marketplaces - Virto Commerce allows creation of multi-seller solutions with various levels of isolation for different vendors.
 Modular open architecture to create innovative solutions that can quickly take advantage of modern opportunities.
 Realize your dreams by not getting stuck using old school platform.</p>
 		<a class="link" href="/features/for-business-professionals">Learn more business features</a>
 	</div>